Duotun/Games103/README.md

 # Games103 - Physics-based Animation
-Games 103 - HW and Notes (HW File are archived and the following are notes)
+Games 103 - HW and Notes (HW File are archived and the followings are notes)